mison22/Cursor/README.md

   - Emergency scenarios and troubleshooting
   - Post-submission reflection

+### 💼 Practice Resources

+- **[PRD_Clean.md](./PRD_Clean.md)** - Clean product requirements document template
+  - Example PRD for practice assessments
+  - Includes setup instructions and requirements
+  - Perfect for practicing with the Assessment Guide
+  - Can be used as a template for creating your own practice projects

+- **[setup_omada_practice.sh](./setup_omada_practice.sh)** - Automated Rails project setup script
+  - Creates a complete Rails API project for practice
+  - Includes Member model, validations, seeds, and API endpoints
+  - Sets up RSpec and FactoryBot for testing
+  - Ready to use with PRD_Clean.md for practice assessments

 ### ⚙️ Configuration

 - **[.cursorrules](./.cursorrules)** - Rails development guidelines for AI assistance